gophergala2016/rex/docs/design.md

 messages to the server application.
 The server broadcasts an event log which clients use to update their state.
 There is no way in the initial design for the server to unicast events to an individual client.
-All clients receive the same messages and must filter out irrelavent updates.
+All clients receive the same messages and must filter out irrelevant updates.
 This restriction could be lifted in the future but it simplifies the framework for now.

 The following sections describe how clients establish a connection with the server (discovery) and how messages/events are delivered between the two.
-The bus uses HTTP an a transport protocol (though this is abstracted by the rex library).
+The bus uses HTTP as a transport protocol (though this is abstracted by the REx library).
 The endpoints used for communication are described here but the content of requests and responses is not described.
 Refer to the communication protocol [docs](protocol.md) for more information about HTTP entities involved